 Join us as we take a look at the ins and outs of knee surgery waiting times.

-What is the average waiting time for knee surgery in the UK?
+How long is the waiting list for knee replacement in the UK?

-According to a report from the Royal College of Surgeons in England, the number of patients on the NHS waiting list reached six million in 2022.
-Of these, over 18,500 had been waiting for treatment for more than two years.
-Patients facing the longest length of time waiting are for Trauma and Orthopaedic treatment, such as hip and knee replacements.*1*
+According to a report from the Royal College of Surgeons in England, the number of patients on the number of patients on the NHS waiting list reached 7.7 million in 2023.1 Of these, over 18,500 had been waiting for treatment for more than two years.
+Patients facing the longest length of time waiting are for Trauma and Orthopaedic treatment, such as hip and knee replacements.2

-In contrast, the average waiting time for private patients is between four and six weeks.
+In contrast, the average waiting time for private knee replacement surgery is between four and six weeks.

-Private health sectors pride themselves on the speed with which they can get patients the treatment they need.
-The current average waiting time in the UK for private practices is between four and six weeks.
+We pride ourselves on the speed with which we can get patients the treatment they need.
+The current average waiting time in the UK for private surgery is between four and six weeks.
 This can and does vary depending on the provider and location of the patient.

 At Practice Plus, the average waiting time from booking enquiry to private knee surgery is between two and four weeks.

-While there isn’t a specific way of checking knee operation times, there are some tools you can use.
 The NHS has a Waiting List Tracker that allows patients to check current waiting list times in their area.
-It also allows them to filter by treatment, average waiting times, highest waiting times, and much more.
+It also allows you to filter by treatment, average waiting times, highest waiting times, and much more.
 The tool is also capable of providing national-level statistics.

 At Practice Plus, the average waiting time from booking enquiry to surgery is between two and four weeks.
 In contrast, the average waiting time for private patients in the UK is between four and six weeks.

 As mentioned previously, the NHS Waiting List Tracker is a useful tool for keeping an eye on current waiting lists.
 You can also compare by area of the UK.
-For instance, the tool allows you to see that currently, North-East London, Kent and Medway, and Birmingham have the highest waiting lists.
-On the contrary, Portsmouth, Blackburn and Knowsley currently have the shortest NHS waiting lists in the UK for orthopaedic surgery.
+For instance, the tool allows you to see that currently, the Black Country, NHS Kent and Medway, Shropshire, Telford, and the Wrekin, and NHS Hampshire have the highest waiting lists.
+On the contrary, West Essex and East Staffordshire currently have the shortest NHS waiting lists in the UK for orthopaedic surgery.

 How long should I wait for a knee replacement?